-- (a) NEF Constitutes Service on Registered CM/ECF Users.
+- (a) Notice of Electronic Filing (NEF) Constitutes Service on Registered CM/ECF Users.
 Registration as an ECF user constitutes consent to electronic service under FRCP 5.
-Receipt of the Notice of Electronic Filing (NEF) constitutes service on a registered CM/ECF user who has electronically filed a document in the case.
-The filer shall provide non-registered users with notice of the filing by other means in accordance with the FRBP. - (b) NEF Does Not Constitute Service.
+Receipt of the NEF constitutes service on a registered CM/ECF user who has electronically filed a document in the case.
+The filer must provide non-registered users with notice of the filing by other means in accordance with the FRBP. - (b) NEF Does Not Constitute Service.
 Electronic transmission of a NEF does not constitute service or notice of certain initiating documents.
-A filer must serve by hand-delivery, courier, mail, or email (if the party has consented to email service) the following documents: - (1) Service of a summons and involuntary petition under FRBP 1010; - (2) Service of a summons and complaint under FRBP 7004; - (3) Service of papers that commence a contested matter under FRBP 9014, e.g., a motion for stay relief or objection to claim; - (4) Service of a subpoena under FRBP 9016; and - (5) Where conventional service is otherwise required under the FRCP, FRBP, LRs, or by court order.
+A filer must serve by hand-delivery, courier, mail, or email (if the party has consented to email service) the following documents: - (1) Service of a summons and involuntary petition under FRBP 1010; - (2) Service of a summons and complaint under FRBP 7004; - (3) Service of papers that commence a contested matter under FRBP 9014, e.g., a motion for stay relief or objection to claim;

+- (4) Service of a subpoena under FRBP 9016; - (5) Service of notice of a claim objection required by Local Rule 3007-1(b); and - (6) Where conventional service is otherwise required under the FRCP, FRBP, LRs, or by court order.